StrikingLoo/strikingloo.github.io/wiki/mtg-draft-guide.md

 You should try to create a simple, well-curved, 2-color beatdown deck based on only these kinds of cards.

 Life gain, combos, gimmicks, nice uncommons that require gymnastics to trigger, powerful but complex enchantments, should not be prioritized and ideally completely avoided.
-Just play creatures ollowing a good curve, and use removal to control the board.
+Just play creatures following a good curve, and use removal to control the board.
 It is not optimal but it is leaps beyond people not following this advice (including forcing them to mulligan too much).

 > You want cards that are consistently good rather than cards that are sometimes very good but sometimes very bad.